 Furthermore, total arithmetic operations for IF-IPM with CGM is

-It is clear that matrix $\mathcal{V}$ is larger and denser than $Q$, however $\mathcal{V}$ is only a constant factor larger and denser than $Q$.
-Therefore, the time complexity of solving the self-dual embedding formulation in $\tilde{\Ocal}$ notation is the same as that of the original problem with an initial interior feasible solution.
+It is clear that matrix $\mathcal{V}$ is larger and denser than $Q$; however, $\mathcal{V}$ is only a constant factor larger and denser than $Q$.
+Therefore, the time complexity of solving the SDE formulation in $\tilde{\Ocal}$ notation is the same as that of the original problem with an initial interior feasible solution.